zagarsuren/zagarsuren.github.io/_posts/2024-03-23-math-symbol-classification.md

 Data preparation includes label creation from subfolders, label encoding, train and test set split, and feature extraction for given images.

-•	Label creation.
+* Label creation.
 To train the model, create the labels from subfolders using the folder name.

-•	Label encoding.
+* Label encoding.
 Using Scikit-Learn’s Label Encoder method, the categorical labels were encoded into numeric representations.
 The encoded dictionary is as follows:
 `{'!': 0, '(': 1, '+': 2, 'beta': 3, 'cos': 4, 'log': 5, 'pi': 6, 'pm': 7, 'tan': 8, 'theta': 9}`

-•	Train and test split.
+* Train and test split.
 After preparing the labels and dataset, split it into train and test sets with a test size of 30% of the original dataset.
 After splitting the original dataset, the training dataset has 3500 samples, and the test dataset has 1500 samples.

 ### 2.3.
 Feature extraction

-•	HoG parameters are configured as below:
+* HoG parameters are configured as below:
-Orientation = 9, pixels_per_cell = (10,10), cells_per_block = (2,2)
+Orientation = 9, pixels_per_cell = (10,10), cells_per_block = (2,2) <br>
-•	LBP parameters are configured as below:
+* LBP parameters are configured as below:
 `NumPoint = 32`, `Radius = 6`

 For the LBP feature, experimented with different parameter settings.
 NumPoint = 32, Radius = 8 gives 0.738 accuracy score, NumPoint = 24, Radius = 8 gives accuracy score of 0.7127, NumPoint = 8, Radius = 3 gives accuracy of 0.6520 on SVM.
 The best configuration is NumPoints = 32 and Radius = 6, which gives an accuracy of 0.746.